workstep/qa-challenge/README.md

 Jest comes preconfigured with this app, so no set up required!

 - You can use the pre-generated `jest/example.test.ts` file to write your jest tests in (feel free to create your own spec files as well if you'd like to split your tests up.
 NOTE: your test files should end in `.test.ts` in order for Jest to automatically pick up the files)
-- Run your tests using `yarn run test:jest`
+- Run your tests using `yarn test:jest`

 ### Other